If you’re trying to have a better life using your job to achieve it, you’re doing a wonderful thing, but only if you:

 - Somedays I wake up and check my emails finding sales reports that can make me say:

-Last summer I spent many weekends (sometimes Thursday to Monday) sunbathing in front of the Adriatic Sea.
-For a couple of times, I spent the whole week in one of those beautiful cities in northeastern Italy, not too far from where I live.
-When I came back home in September, I checked my sales reports in Microstock agencies.
+Last summer I spent many weekends (sometimes Thursday to Monday) sunbathing in front of the Adriatic Sea (North-Eastern Italy).
+For a couple of times, I spent the whole week in one of those beautiful cities not too far from the place I live in.
+When I came back home in September, I checked my sales reports in microstock agencies.
 Here they are: